The Journal of Social Sciences Research

-Review Report: After completion of the peer review process the editor and editor in chief collects the review reports from two reviewers and takes the decision based on the comments of the reviewers.
-This decision is about acceptance, rejection or revision.
+Review Report: After completion of the peer review process the editor and editor in chief collect the review reports from two reviewers and takes the decision based on the comments of the reviewers.
+This decision is about acceptance, rejection, or revision.
 A decision letter is prepared and sent to the corresponding author.

 Acceptance: When a manuscript is accepted after the peer review process, an invoice is sent to the author to pay the publication fee.
 After the payment by the author, the manuscript is forwarded for further process for publication

 Typesetting and Proofreading: The author is asked to format the manuscript according to ARPG’s template before it goes into typesetting and proofreading with the publisher.
 The author will receive the paper in PDF produced by ARPG for checking before it is published online.

 If errors are found in a published manuscript author should report this to the editor or the publisher to retracting and correcting the manuscript (Retraction Policy).

 Manuscript Submission Online

 Respected authors may submit their manuscripts through the online submission system.
 For this, they are supposed to follow some easy steps.

 a.
 Go to the desired journal’s webpage.

 b.
 Click the button Submit Manuscripts located on the right side of the page.

 c.
 Fill online submission form, attach manuscript and then click Submit button at the end of the page.